zawho/calculator/README.md

 October 13, 2022 - I am now beginning the final project of The Odin Project's Foundations course.
 I will build a calculator app utilizing all of the JS, CSS, and HTML I have learned thus far.
 It may take some time but I am excited!

+October 24, 2022 - I have finished the calculator project.
+The entire project went much smoother than I expected, though I get the feeling I could have written cleaner, more efficient code.
+I may return later to clean it up but at least it work and is free of bugs...
+I think.